manang/internet-drafts/draft-irtf-icnrg-mapme.md

 ({{fig-proposal-iu-5}} (a)).
 The update proceeds until ultimately the whole network has converged towards P2 ({{fig-proposal-iu-5}} (b)).

-MAP-Me-IU  protocol reacts at a faster timescale than routing -- allowing more frequent and numerous mobility events -- and over a localized portion of the network edge between current and previous producer locations.
-We thus expect MAP-Me-IU respectively to minimize disconnectivity time and to reduce the link load, which are the main factors affecting user flow performance, as show in
+MAP-Me protocol reacts at a faster timescale than routing -- allowing more frequent and numerous mobility events -- and over a localized portion of the network edge between current and previous producer locations.
+This allows to minimize disconnectivity time and reduce link load, which are the main factors affecting user flow performance, as show in {{MAPME}} evaluations.
-{{MAPME}} evaluations.

 # Notification protocol and Scope discovery {#sec-mapme-in}